NITYANANDA/tsf/examples/jaxws-ws-secpol/README.txt

 Usage
 ===============================================================================
 Note: Please follow the parent README.txt first for common build and container setup instructions.

 Building the Demo
 ---------------------------------------

-Using either UNIX or Windows:
+Using either Linux or Windows:

     mvn install